Internships for Undergraduates

 - Ask yourself if the placement would give you the kind of experience you’re looking for.

 - Talk with the sponsor about your goals and interests.
 You may want to interview with more than one agency so that you can compare their merits.

 Searching for Internships

 Academic Advising's Jobs, Internships, Opportunities blog is a curated collection of local and national opportunities.
-These positions often fill quickly, but by browsing the posts you’ll get a sense of the possibilities for internships in art- or design-related fields.
+It's a great place to browse posts and start your research for internships in art- or design-related fields.

 Earning Credit For An Internship